topo-gps/ios-manual/en/routes/routes_load.rst

 If you want to see the route in more detail, you can :ref:`zoom in <ss-map-zoom>` on the map.

-If you tap the route line in the main screen, the :ref:`route details screen <sec-route-details>` will be opened.
+If you tap the route line in the main screen, or the info (i) button on the right hand side of the saved routes screen, the :ref:`route details screen <sec-route-details>` will be opened.
 In the route details screen you can find more information about the route, like for example the title, description and a height profile.

 You can alter the color, width, and transparency of the route line via Menu > More > :ref:`Settings > Styles <sec-settings-styles>`.